 Sustainable Agriculture and Food Systems Minor

-During the student's final semester, an application should be made to the COLSA Dean's Office to have the minor shown on the academic transcript.
-The student should fill out a Certification of Completion of Minor form and obtain the signatures of the student's major advisor, minor advisor, and the COLSA Dean's Office.
+During the student's final semester, the student must fill out a Certification of Completion of Minor form and obtain the signatures of the student's major advisor, minor advisor, and the student's Dean's Office.

 |Required SAFS Core Course|